 Today we discuss Sylhet tourist spots You must Put on Your Bucket List When you are in Sylhet.
 Sylhet is designated as “the daughter of nature”.
 That’s why, When a Tourist is looking for a serene atmosphere and spectacular views then Sylhet is the name that comes first before any place in Bangladesh.
 When a Traveller wants some rejuvenation for his/her body and soul through natural retreat and wants complete refreshment then no one can think of a place other than Sylhet.
 Cause, Sylhet, the holy land of 360 Awliya, enjoys the blessings of Allah more than other parts of Bangladesh.
 Sylhet offers magnificent natural beauty, majestic hills, a Tea garden, a Picturesque landscape,s, and many more things.
 So, for the future traveler who planning to visit Sylhet at a convenient time, we have selected 15 amazing places in Sylhet.
 The very best Sylhet tourist place at a glance

 You need to travel 30 kilometers from Sylhet on the road called Tamabil highway and then you need to turn right into another smaller road in Jaintia to reach the Shari river.
 Another way of reaching the destination is taking a boar from the Shari Ghat on the Tamabil highway.
-You can stay at the Nazimgarh Wilderness resort to get wholesome view of the Lalakhal from the windows.
+You can stay at the Nazimgarh Wilderness resort to get a wholesome view of the Lalakhal from the windows.
 A mountain stream is also visible from the resort.

 A boat cruise through Lalakhal can be one of your most memorable experiences.
 The surroundings can definitely have a calming effect on the mind.
 You might also see some houses and large houses on the riverbanks.
-In the rainy seasons the clouds gather over Lalakhal and can take on beautiful view as they seem to collide against the hills on the riverbank.
+In the rainy seasons, the clouds gather over Lalakhal and can take on beautiful views as they seem to collide against the hills on the riverbank.
 A twilight view from the resort of the Lalakhal area can also leave beautiful impressions on you.

 Many communities of people around the Haor area are dependent on the Haor for their livelihoods.
 More than 200,000 people live in the area surrounding the Haor.

-In total some 558 species of birds and animal species are found here.
-Other reptiles, amphibians and mammals also adorn the area.
+In total, some 558 species of birds and animal species are found here.
+Other reptiles, amphibians, and mammals also adorn the area.
 Turtle, Otters, Langur, Fish Eagle, and snakes are some that at least needs to be mentioned.

 For bird watchers and lovers the place has a lot to offer.
 Almost 417 species of birds have been identified to have spread their wings in the Haor.
 The variety of species of birds adds to the vitality of the Haor area.
 But many of the species are specified as vulnerable and almost 26 are designated as threatened species, and 10 are endangered, while 14 are considered to be critically endangered species.
 So, if possible, relevant conservation steps should be taken by the government.
 Migratory birds also join the local species in the Haor.
-Different types of waterfowls are also found in the Haor that adds to the overall attraction.
+Different types of waterfowl are also found in the Haor which adds to the overall attraction.

 Jaflong is one of the most visited tourist places in Bangladesh.
 It is also a hill station.
-Jaflong is located in the Gwainghat upazila of Sylhet and sits just beside the India-Bangladesh border beside the state of Meghalaya of India.
-Apart from the hilly outlook of Jaflong, the place is also known for its river, stone collection tea garden, waterfalls and the Khasi indigenous tribes.
-Jaflong is situated in just 60 kilometers away from the Sylhet city.
-Jaflong Green Eco park project is contributing to maintaining green nature reserve of the area.
+Jaflong is located in the Gwainghat Upazila of Sylhet and sits just beside the India-Bangladesh border beside the state of Meghalaya of India.
+Apart from the hilly outlook of Jaflong, the place is also known for its river, stone collection tea garden, waterfalls, and the Khasi indigenous tribes.
+Jaflong is situated in just 60 kilometers away from Sylhet city.
+Jaflong Green Eco park project is contributing to maintaining the green nature reserve of the area.

 River Mari flows through Jaflong and carries a lot of stones from the hills hidden under the green cover.
 River Mari most probably originated in the Himalayas.
-Local tourists especially associate Jaflong with these activity of stone collected, as used to be shown in many calendars showcasing Jaflong.
+Local tourists especially associate Jaflong with this activity of stone collected, as used to be shown in many calendars showcasing Jaflong.
 Many still visit river Mari to get a glimpse of moving stones in the water.

 Ratargul Swamp Forest: